B10Serveis/odoo-B10/product_margin_classification/readme/DESCRIPTION.rst

 You could be interested by native Pricelist functionalities, setting sale prices based on Cost prices.
-The main problem of this design is that sale price change automaticaly when cost price changes, that is not desired in some user cases.
-For exemple, if you have a shop, you want to changes sale prices when customers is not in the shop, and after having changed labels in the shop.
+The main problem of this design is that sale price change automatically when cost price changes, that is not desired in some user cases.
+For example, if you have a shop, you want to change sale prices when customers are not in the shop, and after having changed labels in the shop.